Detonador de Sueños

-Detonador de Sueños is the seventh studio album by La Renga.
+Detonador de Sueños is the seventh studio album by Argentine hard rock band La Renga.
 It contains hits like "A Tu Lado" and "La Razón Que Te Demora".
 It was the first album released through the band's own label, La Renga Discos.

 This album has a raw sound, which according to the band is a product of the situation that Argentina was living in when they recorded it.
 For example, the song "Hielasangre" is a reference to police repression and when the song is played in live concerts, images of the December 2001 riots are shown.

 The album has an instrumental hidden track, called "Pasto Tomado", which was recorded and mixed by Gonzalo Villagra, bass guitar player of Los Natas.